Kelly Lin Searsmith

 In addition to these professional roles, Kelly has taught English since 1987 (30+ years) at the college level, earning teaching awards from UI as a graduate instructor and non-tenure track faculty and working on the tenure track at a public university in North Carolina; administered professional and composition writing programs (UI English, U MD-University College); assessed the oral proficiency of prospective international teaching assistants (UI CITL); and worked for a decade as a freelance academic editor specializing in international English and developmental and substantive editing.
 Kelly also served as a contributing editor and reader for a peer-reviewed journal in her original academic specialty and as a copy editor for an international journal of civil engineering.
 She has published both creative work and scholarship.

-M.Ed.
-Candidate, University of Illinois, Department of Education Policy, Organization, and Leadership (concentration in Higher Education), College of Education, 2019-present.
+Ed.M. in Higher Education, University of Illinois, Department of Education Policy, Organization, and Leadership, College of Education, 2019-2021.

 Ph.D., University of Illinois, Department of English, Fall 1999.